joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 - Make it work well with Hubitat
 - "Productize" it.
 Hide all the hardware details and make it clean and minimal and easy to maintain.

-One more thing:  The Hubitat Alexa skill does not yet support window shades and blinds.
-To enable Alexa to work with my blinds, I created my own Alexa skill here:  https://github.com/joelwetzel/Alexa-Skill-For-Hubitat-Shades-And-Blinds

 ----------

 ## Parts List